RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 D	is	incorrect	because	the	correct	term	is	borrowing,	not	scaling.

-### Question # 3 - When	 dealing	 with	 a	cloud	 environment	that	has	resource	pooling	and multitenancy,	a	cloud	 customer	 may	want	contractual	assurances	that sufficient	resources	 to	start 	and	 operate	their	services	will	always	be available.
+### [important] Question # 3 - When	 dealing	 with	 a	cloud	 environment	that	has	resource	pooling	 and multitenancy,	a	cloud	 customer	 may	want	contractual	assurances	that [sufficient	resources	] to	start 	and	 operate 	their 	services	 will 	always 	be available.
 What	is	this	type	of	assurance 	called?
 A.	Limit.
 B.	Reservation.
 C.	Share.